 - Vaccination is the leading public health prevention strategy to mitigate the risks of COVID-19 and other infectious diseases.
 Promoting vaccination can help schools maintain in-person learning as well as extracurricular activities and sports.
-We encourage everyone to stay up-to-date with COVID-19 vaccinations. - Screening, ventilation, handwashing and respiratory etiquette, staying home when sick and getting tested, contact tracing in combination with quarantine and isolation, and cleaning and disinfection are also important layers of prevention to keep schools safe. - Students, teachers, and staff should stay home when they have signs of any infectious illness and be referred to their healthcare provider for testing and care. - Localities should monitor community transmission, vaccination coverage, screening, testing, and occurrence of outbreaks to guide decisions on the level of layered prevention strategies (e.g., physical distancing, screening, and testing).
+We encourage everyone to stay up-to-date with COVID-19 vaccinations. - Screening, ventilation, handwashing, respiratory etiquette, staying home when sick, getting tested, contact tracing, and cleaning and disinfection are also important layers of prevention to keep schools safe. - Students, teachers, and staff should stay home when they have signs of any infectious illness and be referred to their healthcare provider for testing and care. - Localities should monitor community transmission, vaccination coverage, screening, testing, and occurrence of outbreaks to guide decisions on the level of layered prevention strategies (e.g., physical distancing, screening, and testing).

-- CDC Quarantine Recommendations: following exposure to someone with COVID-19: - Fully-vaccinated individuals who have had a known exposure to someone with confirmed COVID-19 should get tested at least 5 days after the exposure, and wear a mask around others and watch for symptoms for 10 days. - Individuals who are not fully-vaccinated should stay home for 5 days after a known exposure to someone with confirmed COVID-19, test on day 5 after exposure, and wear a mask around others for 5 additional days. - Individuals who had confirmed COVID-19 within the past 90 days do not need to quarantine after a known exposure unless symptoms develop, but should wear a mask around others and watch for symptoms for 10 days. - CDC Isolation Recommendations: if you test positive for COVID-19, - Regardless of vaccination status, individuals who test positive for COVID-19 should stay home for 5 days.
+- CDC Exposure Recommendations: following exposure to someone with COVID-19: - Regardless of vaccination status, individuals who have had a known exposure to someone with confirmed COVID-19 should get tested at least 5 days after the exposure, and wear a mask around others and watch for symptoms for 10 days. - CDC Isolation Recommendations: if you test positive for COVID-19, - Regardless of vaccination status, individuals who test positive for COVID-19 should stay home for 5 days.
 Isolation may end after 5 days if individuals are fever-free for 24 hours (without fever-reducing medication) and symptoms are improving.
+Individuals should continue to wear a well-fitting mask for an additional 5 days (i.e. through day 10 after testing positive).

-If a student is staying home due to COVID-19 quarantine or isolation, please report this to the school administration by emailing both Pat Janssen at pjanssen@rivervalleyschool.org AND Jessica Harper at attendance@rivervalleyschool.org
+If a student is staying home due to COVID-19 infection and isolation, please report this to the school administration by emailing both Pat Janssen at pjanssen@rivervalleyschool.org AND Jessica Harper at attendance@rivervalleyschool.org